 - Next, cluster your elements, don’t scatter or sprinkle.

 - Finally, arrange in diamond patterns around your Christmas tree.

-Here are some rules of thumb to artfully arrange ornaments on your Christmas tree.
+Here are some rules of thumb to artfully arrange Christmas ornaments on your Christmas tree.

 - Don’t let ornaments dangle from long strings.
 Instead attach a hook at the base and attach from there to the tree.
-The key is to make the ornament look like it is growing right from the branch!
-Such an improvement!
+The key is to make the ornament look like it is growing right from the branch.
+It makes such an improvement.

 - Repeat ornaments to give your tree a cohesive look.

-- Bunch ornaments by attaching 3 together with your craft wire and attach your trio to the Christmas tree.
+- Bunch ornaments by attaching three together with your craft wire and attach your trio to the Christmas tree.

 - Have your color scheme fully represented in your trio bunch.

 Have fun adding unique elements to your tree.
 To create a rustic farmhouse feel I added pine cones and cotton stems throughout the tree.